rodolpheh/TP-OOC/README.md

 ## Answers

 1. For this exercise, I chose to write a RESTful-compliant API.
 It is a little bit dirty but commented.
 I'll leave more room for improvements in the next exercises.
+2. To compose this model, we need to respect the interface segregation principle.
+We can describe the data with a bunch of interfaces nested into each other.

 ---